 There are many other possible factors, including licensing, whether or not the framework is under active development, etc.

 If you’re an absolute beginner at programming then you’ll probably choose your framework based on “ease of learning”.
-In addition to “ease of use” of the language itself, high quality documentation/tutorials and an active community helping new users are your most valuable resources.
+In addition to the “ease of use” of the language itself, high-quality documentation/tutorials and an active community helping new users are your most valuable resources.

 Resource from the article Server-side web frameworks